Carsanova/Carsanova/README.md

-- 👋 Hi, I’m @Carsanova
+- 👋 Hi, I’m Carson Wyndham
-- 👀 I’m interested in decentralizing my professional life with distributed ledger
+- 👀 I’m interested in decentralized living
-- 🌱 I’m currently learning HTML / CSS / PHP
+- 🌱 I’m currently a freelance UI/UX designer
-- 💞️ I’m looking to collaborate on anythinng web3
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me twitter
+- 📫 How to reach me carson@carsonwyndham.com

 <!---
 Carsanova/Carsanova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.